 The better surrogacy agencies / clinics will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
 The onus is on you to ask relevant questions at all times to make sure that exploitation does not take place.
-We advise that you have private discussions with your surrogate and hire an independent interpreter where necessary.
+I advise that you have private discussions with your surrogate and hire an independent interpreter where necessary.

 There are various surrogacy agencies / surrogacy clinics in many destinations for you to look at.

 Regardless of the law in Nigeria or any other destination, the surrogate is always the legal mother.
 Whether one of you is the legal parent will depend on the circumstances surrounding the insemination or embryo transfer and whether the surrogate is married or in a civil partnership.
 It is essential that you get advice before you start the process and preferably before you select the surrogate.
-We will advise you on whether you can become legal parents to the child(ren) and if so, how to return to England with the child.
-We will then provide a bespoke service for you to obtain a Parental Order.
+I will advise you on whether you can become legal parents to the child(ren) and if so, how to return to England with the child.
+I will then provide a bespoke service for you to obtain a Parental Order.

 A Parental Order extinguishes any legal rights that the surrogate and her husband have for the child and makes you the legal parents.
 If you do not apply for a Parental Order by the time the child is 6 months old, you may need to consider alternatives such as adoption.
 This deadline has been extended in some cases.
-We will work with you to ensure that all of the necessary paperwork is in place for the Parental Order process within the deadline.
+I will work with you to ensure that all of the necessary paperwork is in place for the Parental Order process within the deadline.

-We provide legal advice on surrogacy based on the law in England.
+I provide legal advice on surrogacy based on the law in England and Wales.

 I have acted for clients working with many agencies across the world.
 I will not recommend any surrogacy provider, destination, agency or clinic.
-If our advice concludes that you can become legal parents following the arrangement, it should not be considered as advice to proceed.
-If we have acted for couples who have entered into similar arrangements, you should not take that as advice to proceed.
+If my advice concludes that you can become legal parents following the arrangement you are considering, it should not be taken as advice to proceed.
+If I have acted for couples who have entered into similar arrangements, you should not take that as advice to proceed.
 You must always do your own due diligence on any agency / destination.
 A successful arrangement for someone else won’t always mean a successful arrangement for you.
 I will not take part in any negotiations for your surrogacy arrangement nor, will I review your surrogacy contract.